Wani Swaka Lo Buluk: Professional career

 Swaka Lo Buluk missed pre-season action leading up to the 2020–21 NBL season due to a groin aggravation.
 He helped the Wildcats reach the 2021 NBL Grand Final series, where they lost 3–0 to Melbourne United.
 He averaged 1.3 points in 33 games during the season.
 The Wildcats decided to not take up the club option on his contract following the season, making him a free agent.

 After playing for the Albury Wodonga Bandits in the NBL1 South, Swaka Lo Buluk joined the Sydney Kings for the 2021–22 NBL season, initially as an injury replacement player for Dejan Vasiljevic, before becoming an integral part of the squad.
 On 13 January 2022, he scored a career-high 17 points in a 97–89 loss to the Illawarra Hawks.
 He helped the Kings win the 2022 NBL championship.

 For the 2022 NBL1 North season, Swaka Lo Buluk joined the USC Rip City.
 In 11 games, he averaged 12.55 points, 3.55 rebounds, 1.82 assists and 1.55 steals per game.

 On 20 May 2022, Swaka Lo Buluk signed a two-year deal with the Illawarra Hawks.
+Following the 2022–23 NBL season, he joined the Sydney Comets of the NBL1 East.
+Following the 2023–24 NBL season, he joined the Darwin Salties of the NBL1 North.

+On 24 July 2024, Swaka Lo Buluk re-signed with the Hawks on a three-year deal.
+He was a standout defender to start the 2024–25 season while proving to be an offensive threat, averaging a career-high 8.3 points per game over the first six games.
+He helped the Hawks reach the NBL grand final series, where he won his fourth NBL championship after Illawarra defeated Melbourne United 3–2.

+He joined the Hawke's Bay Hawks of the New Zealand National Basketball League (NZNBL) for the 2025 season.